-According to a study presented during MIC 2015 in Slovenia, Millennials – also known as the Millenial generation or Generation Y, are the demographic cohort following Generation X. They could be the most important generation in the last 100 years, perhaps ever; Millennials population is larger than the Baby Boomers, and it outnumbers Generation X almost in ratio 3:1.
+According to a brand study presented during MIC 2015 in Slovenia, Millennials – also known as the Millennial generation or Generation Y, are the demographic cohort following Generation X. They could be the most important generation in the last 100 years, perhaps ever; Millennials population is larger than the Baby Boomers, and it outnumbers Generation X almost in ratio 3:1.

 This group came of age in the wake of huge advancements in technology, unparalleled communication access, and media exposure that allowed people to spread information faster to a wider, more diverse audience than in any generation before them (Adroit Digital 2014).

 Therefore, to brand your business for the next generation of consumers, try to incorporate the following branding tips to your business identity.

 Treat your brand as a person

 To best wrap your head around the branding process, think of your brand as a person.
 Your brand should have an identity (who it is), personality (how it behaves), and experience (how it’s remembered).